-There’s a tool called RACI, or a RACI chart or matrix, which helps to define project team roles and responsibilities.
-It’s an efficient way to make sure everyone is on the same page and understands what they have to do.
+A RACI chart allows project managers to do exactly that.
+It’s an efficient way to ensure everyone is on the same page and understands what they have to do.

 What Is a RACI Chart?

-It’s a simple tool that takes each task in a project and assigns the roles and responsibilities attached to it.
-This makes it clear who is doing what in the project and avoids any confusion, which can slow down production and eat into costs.
+A RACI chart is a visual tool that shows the roles and responsibilities of team members for project tasks and deliverables.
+This makes it clear who is doing what in the project and avoids any confusion that could slow down production and eat into costs.

 This team member will review a deliverable, providing feedback that puts the deliverable in context to the whole project or just within its own expectations.